The Frederick Douglass Bicentennial Scholarship Program

-The Frederick Douglass Bicentennial Scholarship Program was established by Tony Signore, whose knowledge, respect and deep admiration for Douglass was instilled in him more than 35 years ago by the Jesuits at Fordham University.
+The Frederick Douglass Bicentennial Scholarship Program was established by Tony Signore, whose knowledge, respect and deep admiration for Douglass was instilled in him in 1982 by the Jesuits at Fordham University.
 To honor one of the most important African American figures in our country’s history, the Signore Family designed and funded the program to recognize this historic leader, providing scholarship support to outstanding young women and men attending HBCUs.

-The program will award a $10,000 scholarship to one exceptional HBCU senior per year, who has demonstrated high academic achievement, strong leadership skills, commitment to community service and unmet financial need.
+The program will award two $10,000 scholarships each year to exceptional HBCU seniors who have demonstrated high academic achievement, strong leadership skills, commitment to community service and unmet financial need.

-The inaugural application opens during the 2018-19 academic year, with annual applications thereafter through the 2038-39 academic year.
-Applicants for the program must:
+The inaugural application opened during the 2018-19 academic year, with annual applications opening each year through the 2038-39 academic year.
+Applicants for the scholarship program must:

 - Be enrolled full-time as a rising senior at any accredited public or private four-year HBCU

 - Possess a minimum cumulative grade point average of 3.5 on a 4.0 scale as verified through submission of a current transcript

 - Have a demonstrated, unmet financial need as verified by their college or university

 - Complete a Free Application for Federal Student Aid (“FAFSA”) form

 A link to the online application will be added to the page when the next session opens.
 All application materials must be received by the deadline.

 “Man’s greatness consists in his ability to do and the proper application of his powers to things needed to be done. ”Frederick Douglass